from __future__ import annotations

 This pessimizes complexity but is faster in practice.

-Consecutive values of the returned map denotes the start and end indices of the
+Consecutive values of the returned array denote the start and end indices of each node in the tree.

 node.model.weights == flat_model.weights[:, slice]